NiklasElsaesser/FaceBias/README.md

 To track the whole training process a callback to Weights&Biases (WandB) is made.
 WandB allows for comprehensive data review to improve the training process if needed.
 In case of this project, various Epoch sizes made a significant differenz in computing power, not recognizable without WandB.

-run 1 lively hill 13
+- run 1 lively hill 13
-run 2 cool plasma 14
+- run 2 cool plasma 14
-run 3
+- run 3 sunny donkey 15

+-> WandB Results have to go here!

+### Testing
+To test the functionality of the model, multiple new pictures the project members got tested by the model.
+To check for the bias, women and men now showed both facial expressions and the result was safed to a dataframe.
+To check for the right prediction, the dataframe got a new column where the result of the prediction was flagged as *Correct* or *Incorrect*.

+The resulting dataframe was used as a basis for further analysis.
+To review the code used for testing see: [bias_testing.ipynb](https://github.com/NiklasElsaesser/FaceBias/blob/main/bias_testing.ipynb) on GitHub.

 ### Results